By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-So what are your thoughts on the criticism I‘ve often heard from singing teachers, that singing in choirs such as Trinity, choirs which demand quite a lot of your time, can be harmful to your developing singing technique as a soloist.
-(I’ve always taken that with a grain of salt, you obviously don’t want to burn out with too much on your plate, but surely as long as you are singing in a healthy way, with your support switched on and not mindlessly draining yourself, choirs can be fantastic)
+What are your thoughts on the criticism I’ve often heard from singing teachers, that singing in choirs like Trinity which demand quite a lot of your time, can be harmful to your developing vocal technique as a soloist.
+(I’ve always taken that with a grain of salt, you obviously don’t want to burn out with too much on your plate, but surely as long as you are singing with your support switched on and not mindlessly draining yourself, choirs can be fantastic)

 I would counter, that choirs like Trinity provide an unparalleled music education for eighteen year olds, and as long as they’re being encouraged to sing healthily… I certainly encourage my singers to sing healthily, I know that a lot of organist conductors don’t do that.
 I’m not one of those, I’m a singer conductor.

 After a few years of working on your musicianship skills, you can go on to study voice if you want to be a solo singer.
 I would put it that way round.
-And that extends to me, I mean the fact that I am 50 and my voice is still healthy and I sang in the Tallis Scholars for 20 years previously, proves it’s quite possible to do both.
+And that extends to me, I mean the fact that I am fifty and my voice is still healthy, after singing in the Tallis Scholars for twenty years, proves it’s quite possible to do both.
 You can sing healthily.

 I recently heard one of the singers say, ‘I don’t think I can be in Trinity next year as my solo voice is becoming too big.’
-And I didn’t say anything at first, but I had a think about it.
-And about three weeks later I said, ‘Come on, there’s no such thing as a ‘solo’ voice and an ‘ensemble’ voice’.
+And I didn’t say anything at first, but about three weeks later I said, ‘Come on, there’s no such thing as a ‘solo’ voice and an ‘ensemble’ voice’.
 I mean, that’s not entirely true, but certainly in the context of these young developing voices.
 I just want them to sing!